 In a 1.75Q container, add:

 2c oats, 1/2c quinoa, 1/2c chia seeds, 1/2c craisins, 1/2c blueberries, 4T ground flax, 2t cinnamon stir then add 3-1/2c almond milk.
 Put in fridge overnight.
 Portion into bowl, if you like it hot, then microwave, then add more Almond milk to desired consistency and stir, top with walnuts and serve.
-I like cold.
+I like it cold or hot!

 Just take a Mission Low-Carb large whole wheat tortilla (110Cals/23g fiber), put in a little cooked grains (brown rice for example) some no-fat black bean dip, a coarsely chopped green (such as bok choy), some sliced avocado and fresh scallions.
 I even had some leftover sliced carrots, cucumber and celery from making vegan sushi.
 This is a great way to finish up leftovers.